opf/openproject/docs/user-guide/projects/project-settings/file-storages/README.md

 1. **No specific folder**: By default, each user will start at their own home folder when they upload a file.
 2. **New folder with automatically managed permissions**: This will automatically create a root folder for this project and manage the access permissions for each project member.
 This option will only be available if the administrator has set up the storage with automatic managed folders.
 3. **Existing folder with manually managed permissions**: Once selected this option, you can designate an existing folder as the root folder for this project using the button **Select folder**.
-The permissions are however not automatically managed, the administrator needs to manually ensure relevant users have access.
+The permissions are however not automatically managed.
+The administrator needs to manually ensure relevant users have access.
 The selected folder can be used by multiple projects.

 ![Select the project folder type](storage-add-project-folder.png)